Probing the nature of dark matter with accreted globular cluster streams: Results

 Here we propose an alternative, fortuitously discovered, mechanism for the formation of both spurs and gaps in GC streams.
 Some of our simulated streams exhibited significant small scale density variations and gaps, despite the fact the host galaxy in our simulations is smooth, and completely devoid of any dark substructures.
 These density variations emerged due to the complexity involved in the formation mechanism of streams under the accretion framework, as we briefly explain below by focusing on examples from both the cuspy and cored subhalo cases.
 None of our simulations were designed to resemble GD-1 or any other stream -- we merely present these as a possible mechanisms that can produce gaps and spurs in streams, that should be examined further.

 {\it A) Gaps in streams accreted inside cuspy subhalos}: The stream shown in Figure~\ref{fig:Fig_cuspy_streams}h possesses a prominent gap.
 In this case, the parent cuspy subhalo (LCu model) was launched on a slightly eccentric orbit.
 The corresponding star count distribution is displayed in Figure~\ref{fig:Fig_density_variation}a, produced by including only those stars that lie in the range $|\phi_2|<1.5\deg$ and $\phi_1=[100\deg,250\deg]$ (so as to focus only on the narrow-dense component of the stream).
 In Figure~\ref{fig:Fig_density_variation}a, the gap is visible as an under-dense region between $\phi_1\approx[170\deg,180\deg]$.
 This $\sim 10\deg$ wide gap was the result of a close flyby of the remnant (central cusp) of the parent subhalo that hosted the GC.
 Being on similar orbits, the parent subhalo and the GC tidal stream (now freely orbiting the halo) have low relative velocities, which effectively increases the interaction time and also the chances of their encounter.
 Thus the collision between the stream and the subhalo can last a longer time than a random encounter, and can occasionally result in the formation of gaps in streams.
 Under such a scenario, a less dense subhalo (one that is consistent with CDM) can have more of an impact than a random encounter.
 The spur, in this scenario, would not be formed by the encounter but would result from the pre-accretion tidal stripping of the GC that produces secondary streams and spur-like features (see Sec.~\ref{subsec:accreted_streams_properties}).
+It is interesting to compare this result with the recent observational study of \cite{Li2020_Atlas_Aliqa} which suggests that the gap and the ``kink'' between ATLAS and Aliqa Uma streams may have been produced by the impact of the Sagittarius dwarf galaxy (which could plausibly be the parent dwarf of these streams).